SaaS Portal Navigation Redesign

 Wireframes

-While search offers a faster alternative to manual navigation and improves overall efficiency, it still takes users over 10 seconds to discover the desired module.
-User behavior analysis revealed that most users enter a single character and scroll through the search results to locate the required module.
-This approach remains time-consuming, primarily because many modules share similar naming conventions, reducing the effectiveness of search.
+While search offered a faster alternative to manual navigation and improved overall efficiency, it still took users over 10 seconds to find the desired module.
+Behavioral analysis revealed that most users would type a single character and then scroll through results — a time-consuming approach, primarily because many modules share similar naming conventions, which reduced the effectiveness of short-string searches.

 Open Product Master Data